-Palisades Surgical Arts offers all oral surgery treatment such as dental implants, extractions, bone grafting, gum surgery, and much more.
+Palisades Surgical Arts offers all oral surgery treatment for our patients, and also for local referring dentists/external offices, such as dental implants, extractions, bone grafting, gum surgery, and much more.

 Implants + Dynamic Navigational Surgery

 Dental implants are now the standard of care to replace missing teeth.
 They are highly versatile and can be used to replace any number of missing teeth, from one to all.